Work with The House for 8 weeks!

 - Implementing a post-event survey

-- Measuring key performance indicators against organizational and project goals
+- Measuring key performance indicators and evaluating the program effectiveness against the organizational and project goals

 - Executing a follow-up plan with key volunteers and program attendees